 Professor Shemmings contributes to modules on the MA in Advanced Child Protection.

 Please contact Professor Shemmings if you have a proposal in his areas of interest.
-He currently supervises six PhD students.
+He currently supervises four PhD students.

 Current External Examining